inductiva/inductiva/docs-sources/scale-up/parallel-simulations/set-up-mpi-cluster.md

 With this configuration, the Inductiva API initializes the cluster, ensuring all machines can communicate effectively and access the shared storage for reading and writing data.

 In the example below, an AMR-Wind simulation is run on an MPICluster.
-For a step-by-step guide, refer to the related tutorial [tutorial](https://inductiva.ai/guides/amr-wind/mpi-cluster-tutorial).
+For a step-by-step guide, refer to the related [tutorial](https://inductiva.ai/guides/amr-wind/mpi-cluster-tutorial).

 ```python
 """AMR-Wind example."""